 Design and Build

 This is one of the better looking compact estates.
 Some of these look a little awkward, with the kind of finished shape that brings to mind a hatchback being squired by a uPVC conservatory.
 There's nothing like that here.
 In profile, the 'Touring Sports' model shares its hatchback stablemate's steeply raked windscreen, which flows into an extended roofline with aluminium roof rails and an integral rear spoiler.
-This station wagon derivative, like the alternative Saloon Corolla body style, sits upon a lengthened 2,700mm wheelbase version of this model's new 'TNGA' 'Toyota New Global Architecture' platform.
+This station wagon derivative sits upon a lengthened 2,700mm wheelbase version of this model's 'TNGA' 'Toyota New Global Architecture' platform.

-Inside, the cabin should feel considerably more up-market than the interior of an Auris Touring Sports model ever was, with better-quality materials along with an 8-inch 'Toyota Touch 2' centre-dash infotainment screen as standard, complete with a DAB tuner and a reversing camera.
-On most variants, it will feature navigation too.
-This model's more generous exterior dimensions should be particularly obvious in the rear, though the optional panoramic glass sunroof does eat into headroom.
+This model's relatively generous exterior dimensions should be particularly obvious in the rear, though the optional panoramic glass sunroof does eat into headroom.
 Apparently, it reduces it by 22mm.
 There's a 598-litre boot in the 1.8 Hybrid variants; in the 2.0 Hybrid, the figure's 581-litres.
 With the rear bench folded, all derivatives offer 1,591-litres and 1,860mm of load space length.

 Market and Model

 There's a £1,270 premium to pay if you want the Touring Sports estate version of this Corolla rather than the standard hatch.
-That means a price span in the £25,000 to £30,500 bracket - which is par for the course in this segment.
-There are five trim levels - 'Icon', 'Icon Tech', 'Design', 'Excel' and 'TREK'.
-All of these spec levels deliver plenty of kit.
-Even 'Icon' variants deliver 16-inch alloy wheels, heated front seats with lumbar support, automatic LED headlights and dual-zone air conditioning.
-There's also an 8-inch centre-dash 'Toyota Touch 2' touchscreen, your access point to a DAB tuner, Apple CarPlay and Android Auto smartphone functions and a reversing camera.
+That means a price span in the £31,000 to £36,000 bracket - which is par for the course in this segment.
+There are four trim levels - 'Icon', 'Design', 'GR Sport' and 'Excel'.
+All of these spec levels deliver even more kit for the latest model year, with fresh colours that include a vibrant 'Juniper Blue'.
+The dynamic-looking 'GR Sport' version's been upgraded too.

 Cost of Ownership

 The Japanese maker describes the Corolla's Hybrid technology as being of the 'self-charging' variety, which means that it isn't of the currently popular Plug-in variety.
-The brand of course has this technology (it's available on top versions of its Prius model) but currently feels it isn't necessary for the Corolla line-up.
+The brand of course has PHEV technology (it's available on top versions of its Prius model) but currently feels it isn't necessary for the Corolla line-up.
 What else?
-Insurance groups range between 14E and 15E for the 1.8 and 18E to 21E for the 2.0-litre.
-Well, the five year 100,000 mile warranty is extremely good and even after that runs out, you'll find that most spares are relatively inexpensive.
+Well, the five year 100,000 mile warranty is extremely good and even after that runs out, you'll find that you can extend it for nothing up to a maximum of ten years, providing you have the car regularly serviced at a Toyota dealer.
 There's also three years warranty against rust and 12 years of anti-corrosion protection.